hugowetterberg/HWReadEnv/README.markdown

 HWReadEnv
 =========

-HWReadEnv is a MIT-licensed utility class for reading the users real environment variables.
+HWReadEnv is a MIT-licensed Objective-C utility class for reading the users real environment variables.
 You know, the ones that are set in .bash_profile and it's siblings.

 Rationale
 ---------